 50g minced beef (you can also use pork)

-1–2 tsp chili paste (or chili bean paste if available) – use 1 for a milder flavour, or 2 (for 2 servings as originally written) if you like it really spicy
+1–2 tsp chili paste (or chili bean paste if available) – use smaller amount for a milder flavour, and more if you like it really spicy

-1–2 mid-sized dried chilies, finely chopped – use 1 for a milder spiciness or 2 (for 2 servings as originally written) if you like it fiery hot.
+1–2 mid-sized dried chilies, finely chopped – use smaller amount for a milder spiciness or more if you like it fiery hot.
 De-seed chilies for reduced heat; if you use the seeds, your tofu will be a lot spicier than without the seeds.

 1 garlic clove, sliced